trainphreak/SimpleHomes/README.md

 #SimpleHomes

-SimpleHomes is a bukkit plugin designed to implement a home system in a lightweight fashion, allowing players to set a home and then teleport back to it through the use of commands.
+SimpleHomes is a plugin designed to implement an efficient and lightweight homes system for Bukkit servers.
+It enables players to easily set a location as their home and provides them with the ability to teleport back to it.
 ##Compilation

 We use maven to handle our dependencies.